 What is IDCC?

-International Development Contractors Community (IDCC) is a new organisation being formed to represent international development contractors and consultants working with the Australian aid program.
+International Development Contractors Community (IDCC) is the newly created organisation representing international development contractors and consultants working with the Australian aid program.

 Why was the IDCC formed?

 The IDCC was formed after international development contractors and consultants recognised that collaborative and inclusive representation will strengthen advocacy on what members are doing and achieving with the Australian aid program.

 Previously, private sector representation for international development contractors was through a small voluntary network – IDC Australia.
 Since the formation of IDC Australia in the 1990s, the Australian aid program has experienced major changes and evolved in terms of strategy and suppliers.
 It became timely for contractors and consultants to respond to this change by organising differently to engage effectively with government and other parties.

 How is IDCC different to the IDC?

 The IDCC is a Company Limited by Guarantee, which is a not for profit organisation.
 It is a step change from the past voluntary committee approach, to a professional representative body.

 The IDCC will build an engaged membership base, undertake independent professional assignments and develop and implement a strategic agenda with the government, media and other parties.

 How is the IDCC funded?

 IDCC is funded by membership fees, with scope to receive funding from other sources such as sponsorship or fees for management of projects.

 How do I become a member?

 Who can be a member of IDCC?

 Members can include businesses and individuals in the private sector who are currently or seek to be involved in the implementation of the Australian Aid Program.

 What does the word ‘Community’ mean for IDCC?